hashicorp/terraform-provider-google/website/docs/r/compute_region_per_instance_config.html.markdown

   (Optional)
   The preserved state for this instance.
   Structure is documented below.

+* `region` -
+  (Optional)
+  Region where the containing instance group manager is located

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.